 Welcome to the Year 2 page.
 Our class teachers are Mrs Webb and Mrs Sandiford.

 Year 2 Routines

 Reading – We will listen to each child read in Guided Reading groups once per week.
 Additional one to one reading may take place during the week.

-Each day children take their independent reading book home as we encourage daily reading.
+Each day, children take their independent reading book home as we encourage daily reading.
 A reading log is kept in Reading Records so that we know reading has been completed.

-In line with the curriculum, we will ask for independent reading books to be read twice before changing them.
-This is to develop fluency in reading and support comprehension skills.
+In line with the national curriculum, we will ask for independent reading books to be read twice before changing them.
+This is to develop fluency in reading and to support comprehension skills.
 When children have read the book twice, we will issue the next independent reading book.

 Spellings – Spellings will be sent home on a Friday and they will be checked on the following Friday in a spelling test.
 Spellings will be practised daily in school.